inknsharps/nextjs-todolist/README.md

-# nextjs-todolist
+# Next.js Todo List Demo App

-Demo project to muck around with Next.js
+The stereotypical todo list to learn new technologies application.